Kellie Shirley

-Kelly Jane Shirley (born 11 July 1981), known professionally as Kellie Shirley is an English actress who works in film, television, theatre and radio.
-She hails from Croydon via a large Northern Irish family.
-She has also co-presented programmes for BBC2 and Channel 5.
-She is known for her role as Kirsty De La Croix in Sky One comedy series In the Long Run created by Idris Elba.
-She is also perhaps best known for the role of Carly Wicks in the BBC soap opera EastEnders.
-She returned to the soap in September 2012 for a short dramatic storyline.
-Other notable credits include The Office and the feature films King of Thieves and Wimbledon.
+Kelly Jane Shirley (born 11 July 1981) is an English actress who works in film, television, theatre and radio.
+She is known for her roles as Kirsty De La Croix in Sky One comedy series In the Long Run and Carly Wicks in the BBC soap opera EastEnders.
+Shirley has also portrayed Kym in The Office and Sophia Peters in the BBC medical drama series Casualty.